Seungbin Oh, PhD. LPC. NCC

 Biography

-Dr. Oh also actively explores the social and cultural determinants of mental health, including sociocultural discrimination—encompassing racism, sexism, and homophobia—and its impact on racial and ethnic minorities, immigrants, refugees, and sexual and gender minority groups.
-He has also studied the reduction of mental health disparities and the impact of culturally competent behaviors and skills by helping professionals during therapeutic sessions.
-Dr. Oh has developed the "Client Assessment of Multiculturally Competent Behaviors," the first assessment in the mental health field designed to measure clients’ perceptions of their therapists’ cultural competency at a behavioral level.
+Dr. Oh is also dedicated to understanding cultural and social determinants of mental health, viewing symptoms not merely as individual pathologies but as reflections of broader cultural breakdowns.
+He believes our clients and patients are “lightning rods for the zeitgeist.”
+He is committed to advancing culturally responsive clinical practices and interventions, as well as educating the next generation of clinicians in culturally humble and informed approaches.
+He has also studied the reduction of mental health disparities and the impact of culturally responsive care by helping professionals during therapeutic sessions.
+Dr. Oh has developed the "Client Assessment of Multiculturally Competent Behaviors," the first assessment in the mental health field designed to measure clients’ perceptions of their therapists’ cultural responsivness at a behavioral level.
 He continues to refine this assessment to better identify specific skills that effectively address the unique mental health needs of diverse client populations.
 In recognition of his contributions to the field, Dr. Oh was awarded the 2023 American Counseling Association (ACA) Research Award, honoring his impactful and high-quality research that significantly advances mental health counseling literature.

 Publications